swdevlin/minesweeper/README.md

 assign them to the Model fields.
 I could not find a way to do the reverse: trigger a function after an object is loaded from the database.
 Because of that, I added a fromDB method with converts the JSON fields to lists and then updates the Minesweeper object.
-Again, not elegant, but it works.
+Not elegant, but it works.